Updated 07 June 2022

 This page is specifically about guidance for people affected by diabetes in Northern Ireland.
 We'll continue to share relevant information provided by the Northern Ireland Executive.

-As coronavirus restrictions ease, it's still important that everyone, particularly people living with diabetes, limits their social contact, keeps at least a two-metre social distance when possible, wears a face covering in enclosed spaces, and washes their hands regularly.
+As coronavirus restrictions ease, it's still important that everyone, particularly people living with diabetes, limits their social contact, keeps a social distance when possible, wears a face covering in enclosed spaces if they can, and washes their hands regularly.
 We also encourage everyone to receive their vaccinations, if eligible.

 In Northern Ireland:

 - The legal requirement for face coverings has been removed, but remains strongly recommended in indoor settings, including on public transport, hospitality venues, shops and workplaces.